Adversarial Examples: Opportunities and Challenges: Defenses against Adversarial Examples

 \begin{enumerate} \item[(iii)] Study various distance metrics such as $L_0, L_2, L_{\infty}$ between the original examples and the AEs. \end{enumerate}

 \begin{enumerate} \item [3)]{\emph{Detector}} \end{enumerate}

 Adversarial training is proposed to enhance the robustness of the model.
 However, this method lacks generalization ability and is difficult to popularize.
 Defensive distillation is proposed to defend AEs but defeated by a strong CW Attack.
-In 2017, Lu \emph{et al.} \cite{Lu2017a} proposed an RBF-SVM based detector to detect whether the input is normal or adversarial (as shown in Fig. \ref{Fig14}).
+In 2017, Lu \emph{et al.} \cite{Lu2017a} proposed a radial basis function (RBF)-support vector machine (SVM)-based detector to detect whether the input is normal or adversarial (as shown in Fig. \ref{Fig14}).
 The detector can get the internal state of some back layers in the original classification neural network.
-If the detector finds out that the example is an adversarial example, then it will be rejected.
+If the detector finds out that the example is an AE, then it will be rejected.

 We assume that the detector is difficult to be attacked, and the output of ReLU activation function is processed in the binary format.
 Since normal examples and AEs generate different binary codes, detectors can compare the code during the test to determine whether the input is normal or adversarial.